Skip to main content

 Initial Post Reflection

-Looking back, I think my initial post was stronger than a basic discussion-board answer because it offered a clear analytical frame rather than just listing advantages and disadvantages.
-The strongest part was probably the description of KQML as an “outer language”, because that captured the separation between communicative intent and domain content in a concise way.
-I also think the comparison with method invocation was generally effective, especially where I linked it to RPC-style assumptions, shared interfaces, retries, and partial failures.
-That gave the post a more technical and applied character, rather than treating ACLs only as abstract AI theory.
+My initial post was stronger than a basic discussion-board response because it used a clear analytical frame instead of listing pros and cons.
+The most effective part was describing KQML as an “outer language,” separating communicative intent from domain content.
+The comparison with method invocation was also useful, especially where I linked it to RPC-style assumptions such as shared interfaces, retries, and partial failures.
+That gave the post a practical software-engineering angle.

 Peer Response Reflection: Richárd Szépi